Catherine9811/Paperspace-Alertness_Monitoring_during_Human_Computer_Interaction/README.md

-# Windscreen Wiper Triggered Neural Responses as Causes and Predictors of Driver Drowsiness
+# Alertness Monitoring during Human-Computer Interaction
-This is the website for paper `Windscreen Wiper Triggered Neural Responses as Causes and Predictors of Driver Drowsiness`.
+This is the website for paper `Alertness Monitoring during Human-Computer Interaction`.

 ## Acknowledgments
 Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page.